Policies & Procedures

 It is the responsibility of the student to drop classes or withdraw from their education abroad classes through myGate when withdrawing from the program.
-Refer to the MSU “Schedule Change” policy in the Academic Bulletin for fees and restrictions.
+Refer to the Murray State 'Schedule Change' policy in the Academic Bulletin for fees and restrictions.
 Lack of participation in class or failure to pay program fees does not constitute program withdrawal.
 Program participants who attempt to drop the class after the program abroad experience will receive an E for the course.
 Students who drop/add after receiving course approvals may become ineligible for Federal Financial Aid and will be at risk of courses not transferring and/or not applying to degree completion.

 Financial Aid and Scholarships